bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/core-concept/cross-chain/sdk.md

 1. `_bucketGreenfieldCall(uint32 status, uint8 operationType, uint256 resourceId, bytes calldata callbackData)`: This function serves as a router for bucket resource callback.
 It processes and directs the call based on the provided parameters.
 2. `_retryBucketPackage()`: This function retries a failed bucket resource package.
 3. `_skipBucketPackage()`: This function skips a failed bucket resource package.
-4. `_createBucket(address _creator, string memory _name, BucketStorage.BucketVisibilityType _visibility, address _paymentAddress, address _spAddress, uint256 _expireHeight, bytes calldata _sig, uint64 _chargedReadQuota)`: This function sends a create bucket cross-chain request to greenfield without a callback.
-It takes various parameters, such as creator, name, visibility type, charged read quota, service provider address, expire height, and signature.
+4. `_createBucket(address _creator, string memory _name, BucketStorage.BucketVisibilityType _visibility, address _paymentAddress, address _spAddress, uint256 _expireHeight, uint32 _globalVirtualGroupFamilyId, bytes calldata _sig, uint64 _chargedReadQuota)`: This function sends a create bucket cross-chain request to greenfield without a callback.
+It takes various parameters, such as creator, name, visibility type, charged read quota, service provider address, expire height, global virtual family id and signature.
-5. `_createBucket(address _creator, string memory _name, BucketStorage.BucketVisibilityType _visibility, address _paymentAddress, address _spAddress, uint256 _expireHeight, bytes calldata _sig, uint64 _chargedReadQuota, address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function sends a create bucket cross-chain request to greenfield with a callback.
+5. `_createBucket(address _creator, string memory _name, BucketStorage.BucketVisibilityType _visibility, address _paymentAddress, address _spAddress, uint256 _expireHeight, uint32 _globalVirtualGroupFamilyId, bytes calldata _sig, uint64 _chargedReadQuota, address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function sends a create bucket cross-chain request to greenfield with a callback.
 It takes the same parameters as the previous function, along with some additional parameters for the callback.
 6. `_deleteBucket(uint256 _tokenId)`: This function sends a delete bucket cross-chain request to greenfield without a callback, using the provided token ID.
 7. `_deleteBucket(uint256 _tokenId, address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function sends a delete bucket cross-chain request to greenfield with a callback, using the provided token ID and callback data.